Coronach, Saskatchewan

 Project Lead: Jan Smith, Palliser Regional Library

-As a result of these new connections, the project lead organization, Palliser Regional Library, was invited to take a seat on the Prairie Skies Integration Network.
+While changes in plans for the mill made the original intent of the project obsolete, a small number of learners were reached with positive results, and the project lead organization, Palliser Regional Library, was invited to take a seat on the Prairie Skies Integration Network.

 Back to Beta-Test Projects